SDU-eScience/UCloud/service-common/wiki/testing_services_locally.md

     bash infrastructure/scripts/start-dependencies --target storage
     ```

-    If in doubt of the name of the service, refer to the name in the
+    __NOTE__ If in doubt of the name of the service, refer to the name in the
-    `service.yml` file of the service.
+    `service.yml` file of the service, i.e. `storage-service/service.yml`.

     If everything have been set up correctly, the output should similar
     to: